Home of the Two-Time USA Hockey National Champions

 the season with an undefeated record of 22-0-0.
 They would record a League high of 235 goals scored and surrender just

-twenty-six all season.
-They would easily capture this year’s State Championship defeating the Sioux Falls West Flyers and
+Dakota.
+They would easily capture this year’s State Championship, defeating the Sioux Falls West Flyers and

 advancing to the USA Hockey National Championships.